-4.2.
-Data Preloading
+4.2.1 Data Preloading

-Before including the data into our hybrid model, we go through the preprocessing steps covering the following:
+Before including the data into our hybrid model, we go through the preprocessing steps covering the following: 1.By use of min-max scaling, we can normalize all numerical properties to the range [0, 1], therefore guaranteeing equal influence on the model from every feature.

-- 1. By use of min-max scaling, we can normalize all numerical properties to the range [0, 1], therefore guaranteeing equal influence on the model from every feature. - 2.
-One-hot encoding is used to encode categorical data such that it conforms to a numerical form fit for CNN. - 3.
+- 2. One-hot encoding is used to encode categorical data such that it conforms to a numerical form fit for CNN. - 3.
 By means of Principal Component Analysis (PCA), we may preserve 95% of the variance and concurrently lower the dimensionality of the entering data.
 This stage lessens the possibility of overfitting and helps to simplify the computing process. - 4.
-The Synthetic Minority Over-sampling Technique (SMote) is applied to create synthetic samples of the minority classes (Chawla et al., 2002) therefore reducing class imbalance, especially with reference to the underrepresented U2R and R2L classes.
+(Chawla et al., 2002) therefore reducing class imbalance, especially with reference to the underrepresented U2R and R2L classes.